AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Brimstone Blood.*** You gain the Oni (Fiend) creature type.

 ***Ferocity.*** As an Oni you have a burning passion inside you that needs to be kept in check.
 Whenever you fail a d20 test you roll 1d4 and add that amount to your total Ferocity.
 Additionally, if you start your turn in combat while not Incapacitated, you increase your Ferocity by 1d4 + the number of hostile creatures within 5 feet.
-If you are made Unconscious against your will, such as being reduced to 0 Hit Points, your Ferocity resets to 0.
+If you are made Unconscious against your will, such as being reduced to 0 Hit Points, your Ferocity resets.

 ***Rampage.*** If you start your turn with 15 or more Ferocity, you must make a Wisdom Saving Throw, with DC equal to your current Ferocity, or else you will be overcome with bloodlust.
 You must spend your turn moving up to your movement towards the nearest target and then attack them with Demon Fangs, expending all of your Ferocity to deal damage.
 If at least one ally and one enemy are both the closest creatures, roll a die for odd or even to decide whether to attack an ally or an enemy.
 If no target is within range, you must take the Dash Action and move as close as possible to the nearest target.